catman77/quint-code/README.md

 ### Recommended: Add FPF Context to Your Agent Rules

 For best results, we highly recommend using the [`CLAUDE.md`](CLAUDE.md) from this repository as a reference for your own project's agent instructions.
 It's optimized for software engineering work with FPF.

+**For GitHub Copilot users:** The `.github/copilot-instructions.md` file is automatically created when you run `quint-code init --copilot`.
+This provides GitHub Copilot with context about FPF concepts, project structure, and best practices.

 At minimum, copy the **FPF Glossary** section to your:
 - `CLAUDE.md` (Claude Code)